thanhtinhvan/Emotion-recognize/README.md

 ```

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes or can not run, please open an issue first to discuss what you would like to change or your issue.

-Please make sure to update tests as appropriate.